caraya/xml-workflow/converting-to-html-pdf.md

 </xsl:stylesheet>
 ```

+We could build the stylesheet as part of our root element.

+Working with the stylesheet as part of the XSLT stylesheet allows the XSLT stylesheet designer to embed the style and parameterize the stylesheet, thus making the stylesheet customizable from the command line.

+For all advantages, this method ties the styles for the project to the XSLT stylesheet and requires the XSLT stylesheet designer to be involved in all CSS updates.

 Once we have defined the structure of the document structure we can start building the rendering of our content.

+## Working on content